Chesterfield Town Board

 This was announced as part of the government’s Long Term Plan for Towns initiative.

-The Board is made up of local business and community representatives, together with public sector organisations including Chesterfield Borough Council.
+The board is made up of local business and community representatives, together with public sector organisations including Chesterfield Borough Council.
 Local people will be asked to have their say on how the money should be spent, in line with the government's guidelines.

 This section will be updated with the latest information as plans progress, including details of how you can get involved.